Azure/azure-sdk-for-python/sdk/webpubsub/azure-messaging-webpubsubclient/README.md

 client.subscribe("disconnected", lambda e: print(f"Connection disconnected: {e.message}"))
 ```

 3. The `stopped` event will be triggered when the client is disconnected *and* the client stops trying to reconnect.
-This usually happens after the `client.stop()` is called, or `auto_reconnect` is disabled or a specified limit to trying to reconnect has reached.
-If you want to restart the client, you can call `client.start()` in the stopped event.
+This usually happens after the `client.close()` is called, or `auto_reconnect` is disabled or a specified limit to trying to reconnect has reached.
+If you want to restart the client, you can call `client.open()` in the stopped event.

 ```python
 client.subscribe("stopped", lambda : print("Client has stopped"))